Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ## Texture animation

-**PIE Texture animation groups** represent the polygons of the Level mesh that will be animated.
-So the number of groups will be the same as the number of animated polygons.
+**PIE Texture animation groups** are set on levels and represent the group of polygons from the Level mesh that will be animated.

 ![](./006.png)